 Balancing hormones (not just replacing them) as close to normal as possible can result in women feeling calm and comfortable.
-Bioidentical Hormone Replacement Therapy (BHRT) restores the balance in the endocrine system by replenishing missing hormones with hormones that are biologically identical to the ones that are missing.
+Bioidentical Hormone Replacement Therapy (BHRT) can restore the balance in the endocrine system by replenishing missing hormones with hormones that are biologically identical to the ones that are missing.

 The treatments needed differ at different times in women lives.
 These can be broadly referred to as pre-menopause, peri-menopause, menopause, and then post-menopause, and reflect declining or changing hormone levels.

 Symptoms that are related to reduced or imbalanced hormone levels stop altogether, or get suppressed enough to allow women to get back on track with their lives.
-As with any therapy, this one requires the careful attention of a qualified and very experienced professional, to try to determine which hormone should be replaced at what time and at what dose.
+As with any therapy, this one requires the careful attention and supervision of a qualified and very experienced professional.

-Blood tests are usually needed to establish levels of hormones, and the doctor needs to have a full list of symptoms to try to determine which symptoms might be related to which hormonal deficiency.
+Blood tests may sometimes be needed to establish levels of hormones.
+The doctor will also need to have a full list of symptoms to try to determine which symptoms might be related to which hormonal deficiency.
 A thorough medical history of the patient helps create a clearer picture as well as the family history.
 Genetic related issues often can give important clues for the doctor to prepare an action plan and prescription specific to each patient.